 Last but not least, you can also find programs for a Master of Science (MS) in Computer Education.
-These are very similar to computer science education programs on the undergraduate level, but they assume an existing familiarity with both education and computer science topics, and they dive deeper into relevant theories, practices, and skills.
+These are very similar to computer science education programs on the undergraduate level, but they assume you’re familiar with both education and computer science topics.
+They also dive deeper into relevant theories, practices, and skills.

-Something to remember is that a master’s degree of any type will usually have prerequisites for relevant coursework.
-For example, a master’s degree program for computer science will want applicants to have completed computer science courses as an undergrad.
+A master’s degree of any type will usually have prerequisites for relevant coursework.
+For example, a master’s degree program in computer science will want applicants to have completed computer science courses as an undergrad.
 Even if you don’t meet these requirements, however, you can often enroll in a master’s program on a contingency basis.
-Other universities might offer a “post-baccalaureate program” that will let you zip through the basics of your program in one to two years before officially pursuing your master’s-level degree.
+Other universities might offer a “post-baccalaureate program.”
+These will let you zip through the basics of your program in one to two years before officially pursuing your master’s-level degree.

 The advantages of a master’s degree are numerous, especially in today’s highly competitive job market, where it helps to have an edge.
 Being able to put an MEd or MCS on your resumé can make all of the difference in achieving your dreams of standing in front of a classroom.

 After earning either an undergraduate degree in the field or finishing a graduate-level program, you need to become certified in your state of residence.
 Since every state has different requirements for their teachers, you’ll need to do your homework about what’s expected of you.

 In the 20 states where teachers can not be currently certified in computer science, a general Praxis examination will likely do the trick.
 This is the official, industry-recognized teacher certification exam that’s required for licensure in the United States.
 It has several different tests, including the comprehensive “Praxis Core Academic Skills for Educators” exam and the more specialized “Praxis Subject Assessments” that covers specific subjects such as:

 Different states will require different Praxis tests for licensure.